microsauce/scetty/README.md

 ### Parameters

-Parameters are easily extracted from the request, for example:
+Parameters are easily extracted from the request uri, for example:

 ```scala
   get("/auto/:make/:model") { req =>